JohannesNaegele/Consistent.jl/README.md

 ## Syntax

-There are plenty different syntax options for defining variables enabled:
+There are plenty different syntax options for defining variables *outside the model function* enabled:

 ```julia
 # As single variables (slurping)